 What is AD&D Insurance?

-As the name suggests, AD&D insurance offers compensation if your employees are accidentally killed or face dismemberment.
-Generally, this type of policy is meant to be added as a rider to a life or health insurance policy.
+As the name suggests, accidental death & dismemberment (AD&D) insurance offers compensation if your employees are accidentally killed or face dismemberment.
 Typically, this type of policy will offer coverage if death or dismemberment is the result of accidental or unavoidable circumstances such as an auto accident, murder, fall, drowning, or accidents involving machinery.
 Dismemberment refers to the physical loss or the loss of use of a body part or function (such as the loss of a limb or the loss of eyesight, speech, or so on).

 How Does This Coverage Work?